As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in publishing are expected. Learn more.

 Under Particle, change:

-Finally, check the box next to Force and adjust the X and Y values to -0.004, 0.003.
-Leave the X value as 0.
+Finally, under Force check the box next to Acceleration and adjust the X and Y values to -0.004, 0.003.
+Leave the Z value as 0.

 In the finished effect, we've used the Patch Editor to count through different frames of a texture sequence.
 To see how the effect would look without the texture sequence, you can apply particle_mat to both particle systems in the foreground.